You told me I was too much, I wasn't enough

 Our relationship then

-Became a burden to juggle
+Became a burden to

-The days we spent together
+The days we spent

 Were far and few

-Our hearts and bodies grew distant
+Our hearts and bodies

-And we didn’t know how to continue
+And we didn’t know

-I drove out to see you
+I drove out to see

 One last time

-We forced ourselves to talk
+We forced ourselves

-And it felt like a lifetime
+And it felt like a

-I found it hard to open up
+I found it hard to

-But was ready to admit
+But was ready to

-It was time for me to move on
+It was time for me to

-And I finally felt okay with it
+And I finally felt

-I conclusively accepted
+I conclusively

-Something I never wanted to
+Something I never

-I was holding on to something
+I was holding on to

 That ruined us two

-I am so much happier now
+I am so much happier

-And wish nothing but the best
+And wish nothing but

 We just didn’t work